auth0/docs/articles/security/store-tokens.md

 ---
-decription: Explains how to securely store tokens used in token-based authentication.
+description: Explains how to securely store tokens used in token-based authentication.
 ---

 # Where to Store Tokens